 First, the people.
 Department of Ecology and Evolutionary Biology at the University of Arizona in Tucson - the first evolutionary biology and ecology department in this country - is home to some of the best and most original thinkers in evolution and ecology today.

 Second, the place.
-Southwestern Arizona is a dream.
+Southern Arizona is a dream.
 A very vivid one, too.
 Everything is here - from stunning mountains to colorful Sonoran desert to subalpine forests.
 Most people are lucky to spend their long-earned vacation here.
 You can live here.

 On anybody's list EEB at the University of Arizona is one of the best places in each of these three categories.
 The combination, however, is unmatched anywhere.

-Why my lab?
+Why our lab?

 Well, where else would you have an opportunity to do fieldwork in some of the wildest and most beautiful places in the world, while asking some of the most important questions in science, and becoming versatile with an impressive array of some of the most sophisticated laboratory and field techniques?

 you are interested in joining our lab, you should: